grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Ay, I was about to fuckin' say anyway: there's a mid-sea depot about 100 miles from here.
 It's just over the line in the waters of a different Authority.
 Somewhat more permissive folks; bit more friendly to commerce.
 That's why the Authority on this side of the line are such a bunch of aggressive motherfuckin' assholes though --- they don't want shit running through here to there.
 If you can get this tub of yers to the depot, you can definitely get fuel there, and probably some fuckin' poorly executed and overpriced repairs as well."

 "Sounds like a fucking Eden."
 Said Percy.
-"Look, we aren't the type to ask for help, and I hate imposing on other folks business, just as I don't want 'em imposing on mine.
-But you can see we're more than a little desperate here.
-If you can allow Hemi --- and just Hemi --- aboard to take some specs of your boat, see if you're carrying anything he can use, we'll make it up to you at the depot. ...though at the current moment about all we can offer you is hot food."
+"Look, we aren't the type to ask for help, and I hate imposing on other folks' business, just as I don't want 'em imposing on mine, but you can see we're more than a little fucking desperate here.
+If you can allow Hemi --- and just Hemi --- aboard to take some specs of your boat, see if you're carrying anything he can use, we'll make it up to you at the depot. ...Though at the current moment about all we can offer you is hot food."

 Shakes eyes brightened at that.
 "Hrm.
 Well I ain't been eating nothing but cold chow straight from the can for days now.
 A hot meal is a strong offer yer puttin' on the fuckin' table there.
 Alright.
 This big guy, and this big guy alone.
 And he don't look at nothing I don't want him to look at, and he don't get answers to no questions I don't want to answer.
-No pushin', right?"
+No fucking pushin', right?"

 "No pushing."
 Said Hemi.

 "Right.
 Hang back a minute, let me go look around in there first, make sure all my fuckin' pornography is put away.
 When I give you the signal, come across."

-Percy grinned as Shakes lowered himself down the side and leapt nimbly over the dangerous gap between the two boats.
+Percy grinned as Shakes lowered himself down the side and leapt nimbly over the dangerous gap between the two boats where the chop occasionally ground the two walls of rusting steel against each other with nothing to brace them but the cracked old bumpers.
 He disappeared into the sail hatch of the _Gnat_.

 "Interesting character."
 Said Hemi.

 "Solo operators... nobody who is comfortable spending days or weeks at sea alone --- eating cold canned food, no fucking less --- ever totally has their head screwed on fucking right.
 Anyway, it doesn't matter how pleasant a person he is.
-The question is, is there _anything_ you can do with that boat that's going to help us?"
+The question is, do you think there's anything you can do with that boat that's going to help us?"

 "I'm not entirely hopeful.
 It's not much of a craft, and is not likely to have much in the way of resources aboard.
 Frankly, I am surprised he is not lost and dead in the water himself."

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "Find us something Hemi.
 But don't do anything to set off that fuckin' tweaked motherfucker while you're over there."